debops/debops/docs/ansible/roles/dropbear_initramfs/upgrade.rst

 This role tries to work for all common use cases and combine similar roles previously created by independent authors which basically do the same thing.
-Refer to `Combine effords <https://github.com/martin-v/ansible-sshpreluks/issues/1>`_ for details.
+Refer to `Combine efforts <https://github.com/martin-v/ansible-sshpreluks/issues/1>`_ for details.

 From martin-v.sshpreluks_